Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + **Client VM**: Optional Windows 10 or 11 client joined to the AD domain

 ### Storage
-+ **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
++ **Storage account**: Diagnostics storage account and client VM storage account if indicated.
 AD DC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs

 ### Networking
-+ **NSG**: Network security group configured to allow inbound RDP on 3389
++ **NSG**: Network security group is configured to deny all inbound connectivity with the exception of RDP 3389, but allows outbound Internet connectivity without restrictions
 + **Virtual network**: Azure VNet for internal traffic, configured as 10.0.0.0/22 and with custom DNS pointing to the AD DC's private IP address.
 Internal Subnet is defined as 10.0.0.0/24 for a total of 249 available IP addresses and Bastion subnet as 10.0.1.0/26
 + **Network interfaces**: 1 NIC per VM, all with static private IPs
 + **Public IP addresses**: VMs are only provisioned with an optional static public IP for remote management, if selected during deployment
-+ The NSG all in bound connectivity but allows outbound connectivity to the Internet without restrictions

 ### Extensions
 + Each member VM uses the **JsonADDomainExtension** extension to join the domain post Azure deployment
-+ The **BGInfo** extension is applied to all VMs, but will not display over RDP sessions that have the wallpaper disabled
++ **BGInfo** is applied to all VMs but will not display over RDP sessions that have the wallpaper disabled
-+ The **Antimalware** extension is applied to all VMs with basic scheduled scan and exclusion settings
++ **Antimalware** is applied to all VMs with basic scheduled scan and exclusion settings
 + A **CustomExtension** is used to apply a set of common configs to such as enabling TLS1.2 & .Net connectivity, disabling IE ESC, relaxing UAC, and a bunch of extras to help complete the hybrid setup

 ### Management
 + **RDP** is enabled on all VMs, but can only be used for direct remote management if provisioned with a public IP either during or after deployment
 + **Azure Bastion** basic is also offered as an alternative to managing the VMs via a direct RDP connection

+**Note:** Don't forget to log into the VM using a domain account.
+I.e. username@domain

 <br>

 ## Deployment
-You can deploy the environment in one of two ways:
+Enviroment can be deploy'd in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
-+ Execute the PowerShell script at https://raw.githubusercontent.com/Rainier-MSFT/Entra_ZTNA_Lab/main/Base-config_3-vm/scripts/Deploy-Base-config_3-vm.ps1 on your local computer
++ Execute the Base-config_3-vm.ps1 powershell script in the 'Resources folder from any computer

 ### Pre-requisites
 Prior to deploying the template, have the following ready: